smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 todo add iOS implementation
 !@

-#### Single-Use Keyboard Configuration
-@![android, javaSE, javaEE]
-If you want to change the keyboard configuration for only one keyboard session and keep the default global keyboard properties unchanged, you can instead pass the `KeyboardProperties` to `presentKeyboard()` which was discussed in the `Presenting a Keyboard` section.
-!@

-@![iOS]
-If you want to change the keyboard properties for only one keyboard session and keep the default global keyboard properties unchanged, you can instead return a `SDLKeyboardProperties` in the `SDLKeyboardDelegate.customKeyboardConfiguration` method.
-!@

 @![iOS, android, javaSE, javaEE]
 ### Checking Keyboard Capabilities (RPC v7.1+)
-Each head unit can support different set of keyboard layouts and each layout can support different number of custom keys.
-Also, some head unit may not support masking input.
+Each head unit may support different keyboard layouts and each layout can support a different number of custom keys.
+Head units may not support masking input.
 If you want to know which keyboard features are supported on the connected head unit, you can check the `KeyboardCapabilities`:
 !@
 @![android, javaSE, javaEE]
 ```java